IgnisDa/ryot/docs/guides/importing.md

 ## MediaTracker

-The [MediaTracker](https://github.com/bonukai/MediaTracker) API is pretty primitive and as a result the following things can not be imported.
+You can import from [MediaTracker](https://github.com/bonukai/MediaTracker), with the following caveats:

-- Items in progress
+- Items that are in progress are always imported with 100% progress regardless.
-- Lists
+  They are added to the "In Progress" collection as expected.
-- Calendar
+- Ryot does not support calendars yet

 ### Steps